shahcompbio/egfr_nucseq/code/README.md

 # Code

-Many scripts here are meant to demonstrate how the data were processed.
+Scripts are meant to demonstrate how the data were processed.
 Note that these are not necessarily runnable as is.
 Rendered vignettes of select scripts (indicated in **bold**) demonstrating figure reproduction and can be found on the [code website](link).

 ## Download and convert objects

 0. **`0_download_convert.qmd`**: Code to take H5AD objects downloaded from [CELLxGENE](https://cellxgene.cziscience.com) and convert into Seurat objects for [our study](https://cellxgene.cziscience.com/collections/df8ef04c-7a87-49d4-a127-f8d653d89d91), the [LuCA atlas](https://cellxgene.cziscience.com/collections/edb893ee-4066-4128-9aec-5eb2b03f8287).
-This script will also ensure other required data objects are available.

 ## Preprocessing